-The University of Kansas is a major public research and teaching institution with more than 80 graduate departments.
+The University of Kansas is a major public research and teaching institution with approximately 70 graduate departments.
 This website provides summary data for Lawrence and Edwards-campus master’s and doctoral programs as one-page program profiles.
 Master’s program profiles began in 2015.

 Profiles include data on faculty, enrollment, admissions, financial support, the number of degrees completed and postdoctoral plans.
-See descriptions below for more information about the data included in these profiles.
+Individual department and program websites contain the most detailed information about the data in these profiles, and prospective applicants are encouraged to consult the departmental or program website for the most comprehensive information.

 Questions about the data in the profiles should be directed to the Office of Graduate Studies at firstname.lastname@example.org.
 Questions about the academic programs should be directed to the respective department.